MixPayProtocol/legacy2.developers.mixpay.me/content/guides/solutions/pos.md

+---
+summary: Only three steps to integrate MixPay into the Point-of-Sale (PoS) system.
+---

 ## Introduction

 Before you get started, all you need to know is that it takes only three steps to integrate MixPay into the Point-of-Sale (PoS) system.
 They are as follows.